Table of Contents

 - Polysaccharides

-- Lipids are associated with membranes and separate in the macromolecular fraction.
+- Lipids are closely associated with membranes and therefore separate along with the macromolecular fraction during chemical analysis.

-- Biomacromolecules are polymers made of different building blocks:
+- Biomacromolecules are polymers formed from specific building blocks:

 - Proteins: Heteropolymers of amino acids.